 Earth & Spirit

 From its outset, Grace has been oriented towards practices within its communal life that reflect its commitment to Earth stewardship.
-Grace has prioritized green practices in their facilities including the design of their new church building and the way their kitchen is used.
-They have also held educational programs to inspire and inform congregation members on issues such as climate change, carbon emissions, and food choices.
-Hands-on experiences with nature have also been important at Grace.
-Bird watching on Grace’s 11 acres, a pre-dawn “owl prowl” around Bainbridge, hikes to get to know rivers on the Olympic Peninsula, and wildlife viewing trips have engaged church members with their local environment.
+Grace has prioritized green practices in their facilities including an upcoming initiative to replace their oil furnace with a more heat pump.
+In addition to hosting educational programs to inspire and inform congregation members on issues such as climate change, carbon emissions, and food choices, the Earth & Spirit team connects congregants to environmentally-relevant community and state action opportunities.
+Spiritual reflection in nature has also been important at Grace; green team leaders have written meditation guides to facilitate guests' experience of the church's beautiful nature trails.
 Read more about Grace Episcopal